AstarNetwork/growth-program/README.md

 # Ambassador Program
 ## Overview
-Astar Network is the #1 TVL Smart Contract Hub for WASM + EVM on Polkadot.
-Since winning its Parachain auction in January 2022, Astar Network has become the top Parachain in the Polkadot ecosystem in Total Value Locked and most Ethereum assets transferred over.
-Astar Network is the leading smart contract hub that connects the Polkadot ecosystem to Ethereum, Cosmos, and all major layer 1 blockchains.
-Astar Network supports dApps using multiple virtual machines — namely WASM and EVM — and offers the best technology solutions and financial incentives via its Build2Earn and Astar Incubation Program for Web3 developers to build on top of a secure, scalable, and interoperable blockchain.
+[Astar Network](https://astar.network/) – the Innovation Hub on Polkadot.

+Astar Network supports the building of dApps with EVM and WASM smart contracts and offers developers true interoperability, with cross-consensus messaging (XCM).
+We are made by developers and for developers.
+Astar’s unique Build2Earn model empowers developers to get paid through a dApp staking mechanism for the code they write and dApps they build.

+Astar’s vibrant ecosystem has become Polkadot’s leading Parachain globally, supported by all major exchanges and Tier 1 VCs.
+Astar offers the flexibility of all Ethereum and WASM toolings for developers to start building their dApps.
+To accelerate growth on Polkadot and Kusama Networks, Astar Space Labs offers an Incubation Hub for top TVL dApps.

 ## Criteria
 * Good understanding of Astar vision, features and latest developments.